Karnak

 Worklist Configuration

-All the fields are mandatory to retrieve the worklist content.
+All fields are mandatory to retrieve worklist content.

 Query Results